-Speaking during the JCI General Assembly, Mr Wieck highlighted the important role entrepreneurs played in jump starting their national economies in the context of a slow global economic recovery.
+Speaking during the JCI General Assembly, which took place from 25-28 November in Leipzig, Germany, Mr Wieck highlighted the important role entrepreneurs played in jump starting their national economies in the context of a slow global economic recovery.

 “In 2015, the G20 summit will introduce an emphasis on the contributions of small- and medium-sized enterprises to economic growth and job creation and we hope that JCI members will continue to support ICC to move forward discussion on this agenda,” Mr Wieck said.

 During his remarks Mr Wieck encouraged JCI organizations worldwide to enter the 2015 World Chambers Competition, WCF’s biennial event showcasing creative chamber initiatives which has become a feature of the ICC WCF World Chambers Congress programme.
 “The Competition is a splendid opportunity for young entrepreneurs to promote their best practices among the global community of chambers of commerce,” he said.